English language support services, in group, individual, or online settings

 We also offer Advising Sessions and Office Hours as a way to get advice on a specific language question, review previous test scores, or, for PhD and MFA students, make a plan to fulfill The Graduate School’s English Proficiency Requirement.

 - Supported Online Software

 - Office Hours / Advising

 For some PhD and MFA students, participation in specific English Language Programs services is required during graduate study.
 Participation in these classes is based on specific test scores and student criteria.

 Professional Development for Graduate Students in Linguistics

-Our program also offers significant training and teaching opportunities for students in Northwestern University’s Linguistics PhD program.
-In preparation for teaching in English Language Programs, Linguistics graduate students will enroll in Linguistics 489: Applied Linguistics for English Language Teaching, typically during Spring or Summer Quarter of their first year.
-Graduate assistantships are available for Linguistics graduate students to teach in Linguistics 380, 480, 482, and 483 (based on the department's recommendation).
-Part-time summer teaching and mentoring positions are also available in the International Summer Institute (TGS 509).
-If you are a current or prospective Linguistics graduate student, please contact the Director of Graduate Studies in Linguistics or the Director of English Language Programs for more information.
+Our program also offers significant training and teaching opportunities for graduate students in the language sciences, including the PhD programs in Linguistics and Communication Sciences and Disorders, and the PhD and Masters program in Speech-Language Pathology.
+In preparation for teaching in English Language Programs, PhD students in these programs will enroll in Linguistics 489: Applied Linguistics for English Language Teaching, typically during Spring Quarter of their first year.
+Graduate assistantships are available for PhD students to teach in Linguistics 380, 480, 482, and 483 (based on the department's recommendation).
+Masters level students in Speech-Language Pathology may be eligible for a limited number of paid teaching opportunities.
+PhD students in other programs with appropriate training and experience in language teaching may also be eligible for these opportunities.

 If you are a current or prospective graduate student in Linguistics, Communication Sciences & Disorders, or Speech-Language Pathology, or have experience in teaching English to adult learners, please contact firstname.lastname@example.org for more information.